resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 -- *Slide End* --

+**Answer:** In 2001 a critical-care specialist at John Hopkins Hospital designed a checklist to prevent line infections.
+This is it!

 These steps have been known and taught for years.
+But frustratingly line infections still happen.
+So the specialists gave this checklist to nurses and then asked them to observe the doctors for a month as they put lines into patients, and record how often they completed each step.

 They then asked the nurses to observe the doctors for a month as they put lines into patients, and record how often they completed each step.
 In more than a third of patients, they skipped at least one of the steps.